 Sustainable Packaging: How Impactful Is Packaging?

 You may be asking yourselves, “How can this impact the environment?”
-As stated earlier, with these amounts of packaging that comes along with the products, where do you think does the packaging go?
+With these amounts of packaging that comes along with the products, where do you think does the packaging go?

 According to an article, paper bags generate 50 times more water pollutants and 70 per cent more air pollutants in the production process than plastic bags.

-Sustainable Packaging: How Can That Help a business and the plant?
+Sustainable Packaging: How Can That Help A Business And The Environment?

 You might be thinking, “How can sustainable packaging help the Earth?”
 Well, using them helps the Earth a tonne!